Link Search Menu Expand Document

 }

-Then, you can use this attribute to mark the class property to use the PersonAddressHandler property handler during the transformation.
+Apply this attribute to the property to use PersonAddressHandler during transformation.

 public class Person